 Naturally, your preferences and priorities will guide your ultimate decision on which digital writing tablet to buy.
 Below is a breakdown of key elements to look out for when weighing up your options.

 If your digital notebook doesn’t have internal storage, you must ensure that it syncs with the applications you need on a day-to-day basis.
 This is particularly important if you need to save and send documents online.
 You want to ensure you can upload your notes in the format you need.

 Also, keep in mind the operating system the device uses and choose something in your comfort zone.

 In more concrete terms, ‘advanced’ means customizable or versatile.
 The more you can do with your tablet, the better value for money.
 Think about the kind of projects you’ll be working on and what tools you’ll need to bring it to fruition.

 Some notable features to look out for are programmable hotkeys – these will save you time and you can modify them as needed.
 Also check for multi-touch displays, which will allow you to scroll and zoom.

+Even the best writing pad won’t impress without a decent stylus.
 The whole point of using a digital pad is to retain the natural feel of handwriting.
 Of course, this boils down to the grip, weight, and size of the stylus (or pen) your tablet comes with.

 Pens vary from rubber to metal, with either nibs or actual ink depending on the product.
 If you like having something tangible to work with, a smart notebook may be more suited to you than a fully digital tablet.

 Whether you’re in the market for a digital writing pad for work or for personal use, it’s important that you take stock of your priorities.
-Consider your and needs and how you plan to use the device.
+Consider your needs and how you plan to use the device.